2012 East Lothian Council election: Background

 For the Scottish Conservatives, it was the first election since the election of Ruth Davidson as leader of the party in Scotland.
-On a local the Conservatives entered the election in East Lothian with a realistic hope of a gain in the election through Michael Veitch, who was the Conservative candidate in the 2010 general election in East Lothian, in the Dunbar and East Linton ward.
+On a local level the Conservatives entered the election in East Lothian with a realistic hope of a gain in the election through Michael Veitch, who was the Conservative candidate in the 2010 general election in East Lothian, in the Dunbar and East Linton ward.
 Previously the Conservatives had come second in the 2010 General Election, a very good result.
-The party locally believed that it would be able to hold the balance of power in the new makeup of the council with the opinion of working with either the Labour Party or the SNP on a local level.
+The party locally believed that it would be able to hold the balance of power in the new makeup of the council with the option of working with either the Labour Party or the SNP on a local level.

 Independent John Caldwell had first been elected in 2007, and the local media felt that he would keep his seat during this election.
 There was little chance of this changing due to him being considered an effective local politician by the majority of the public.
 He was joined by 3 other independent candidates who were standing in other wards, none of whom, it was felt, who stood a realistic chance of being elected.

 Two minor parties also took part in the election, UKIP and Trade Unionist and Socialist Coalition, each standing 2 and 1 candidates respectively.
 This was the first time that both of these parties were standing candidates in the East Lothian Council elections since the introduction of the current voting system.

 Since the election in 2012 Councillor David Berry has left the SNP and now sits as an Independent Nationalist councillor.

 In April 2013 Councillor Stuart Currie replaced Councillor Paul McLennan as SNP Group Leader and Leader of the Opposition.